Yidan-Zhu/trial-theme-web/index.md

   <br>
   <br>
   <p>    This is a 1D Gaussian visualization, with three types of on-screen input methods - sliders, joystick, and finger-touch.
-     If you put a finger in the axis region, the Gaussian peak will go to that event-position and "mean"&"std deviation" change automatically.</p>
+     If you put a finger in the axis region, the Gaussian peak will go to that event-position and two Gaussian parameters - mean and std-deviation - change automatically.</p>

   <br>